MiguelCaputo/BingeHackers/README.md

 The clean_database.py included was used to reformat the IMDb dataset from a .tsv into a .csv, and trimmed the original data to 146,000 tuples by only including TV series created after 1989.

 ## Instructions:
-Begin by opening the Zip file named Code_Group28.zip.
-Open your computer's command-line interface.
+Begin by downloading  file named BingeHacker.cpp Open your computer's command-line interface.
 Make sure you are in the source folder directory and then type the following command:

 ```g++ BingeHacker.cpp -o BingeHacker```